reportportal/api-registry/README.md

 We use additional types provided by
 [Google Type Library](https://buf.build/googleapis/googleapis/docs/main:google.type).

-You can use them in your definition like:
+You can use them in your proto files like:

 ```proto
 import "google/type/<type_name>.proto";